 Employees do not always experience change as something positive.
 However, they are important when it comes to the implementation of change.

 Following the Kotter’s 8 Step Change Model plan will help organizations succeed at implementing change.

 The first three steps of Kotter’s 8 Step Change Model are about creating the right climate for change, steps 4 up to 6 and link the change to the organization.

 Steps 7 and 8 are aimed at the implementation and consolidation of the change:

 1. Create a sense of urgency

-This first step of Kotter’s 8 step change model is the most important step according to Kotter.
+This first step of Kotter’s 8 Step Change Model is the most important step according to John Kotter.

 By making employees aware of the need and urgency for change, support will be created.
 This requires and open, honest and convincing dialogue.

 This convinces employees of the importance of taking action.
 This could be accomplished by talking with them about potential threats or by discussing possible solutions.

 It is a good idea to establish a project team that can occupy itself with the changes the organization wants to implement.